 Is Investing In Gold Worth It?
 How Gold Prices Have Changed

-Gold can do well in times of trouble, but its long-term record isn't so shiny.
+Gold can do well in times of trouble, but its long-term record isn't so lustrous.

 Gold prices might be at record highs, but ask any veteran goldbug about investing in the precious metal and they'll likely caution you that it will too often break your heart.

 True, investing in gold tends to work in times of trouble.
 For example, gold prices vaulted past $2,000 an ounce in early March 2022 in response to the Russian invasion of Ukraine.
-Today, they're rising in part on interest rate cuts from major central banks.
+Today, they're rising in response to inflationary fears and central bank buying, among other factors.

-Just understand that despite some lustrous returns in the 1970s (partly because the U.S. dropped the gold standard) and in the first decade of the 21st century, gold has generated disappointing long-term performance compared to stocks.
+Just understand that despite some lustrous returns in the 1970s (thanks to the end of the gold standard and gold peg), and in the first decade of the 21st century, gold has generated disappointing long-term performance compared to equities.

 Even its reputation as an inflation hedge isn't all that great.